Harold Stiles: Later career

 Stiles was appointed assistant surgeon at the Royal Hospital for Sick Children, Edinburgh and assistant surgeon at the Royal Infirmary of Edinburgh.

 He was later made Surgeon at the Sick Children's Hospital in succession to Joseph Bell.

 He taught at the Children's Hospital for many years, and during this period he or his assistants published important papers on surgical tuberculosis, earning him recognition throughout the medical world.
 At the same time he worked at the Chalmers Hospital.

 He lectured on Applied Anatomy at the university, and became known as an extremely skilled anatomist and surgeon.
-In 1908 he was elected a member of the Aesculapian Club.
+In 1901 he was elected a member of the Harveian Society of Edinburgh and in 1908 he was elected a member of the Aesculapian Club.

 Around 1909 he visited the United States, meeting the surgical staff at the Mayo Clinic.

 In 1910 he was living at 9 Great Stuart Street on the Moray Estate.

 During World War I (1914–1918) Stiles was a Colonel in the Royal Army Medical Corps in France, and then Director of Military Orthopaedics for Scotland.